PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 - The seller’s name and address match what is listed on their profile page; if not, please provide both pieces of information so that we can confirm their identity before issuing any refunds.

-If at any point during this process, you feel like things are getting out of hand with PayPal and there won’t be another resolution before deadlines pass (and thus more fees accumulate), then contact them again but this time via email or phone instead of waiting 30 days for another chance at arbitration.
+If at any point during this process, you feel like things are getting out of hand, and there won’t be another resolution before deadlines pass (and thus more PayPal chargeback fees accumulate), contact them again but this time via email or phone instead of waiting 30 days for another chance at arbitration.

 You should review your coverage from Visa, Mastercard, or American Express cards as well as your business bank account.
 Most major financial institutes have a website that details how to dispute fraudulent chargebacks, as well as what coverage they provide.
 Many offer insurance to stay competitive and attract new business accounts.